bcronje/docs/docs/kb/windows-firewall-classifies-enclave-interface-as-public.md

     IPv6Connectivity : NoTraffic
     ```

-4. If the `NetworkCategory` is not shown as private it, use the following command to reclassify the interface.
+4. If the `NetworkCategory` is not shown as `Private`, use the following command to reclassify the interface.
+Be sure to use the correct value for the `-InterfaceAlias` argument.

     `Get-NetConnectionProfile -InterfaceAlias "Universe" | Set-NetConnectionProfile -NetworkCategory Private`

 ## Notes

-If you are experiencing difficulties with traffic flows, please follow our [troubleshooting guide](/support/troubleshooting/).
+If you continue to experiencing difficulties with traffic flows, please  follow our [troubleshooting guide](keywords/no-traffic).

 ---